TikTok fame wins Malawi musician, 92, birthday party with president

 Mr Chalamanda only learned of the song’s sensational social media popularity from his children and their friends.

-Since then he and Mr Namadingo have recorded remixes of several others of his best-known tracks.
+Since then, he and Mr Namadingo have recorded remixes of several more of his best-known tracks.

 Register for free to continue reading